Carnegie Endowment for International Peace: James C. Gaither Junior Fellows Program

 Extensive Description

 Diversity Initiative: As an organization dedicated to pursuing global engagement and peace, the Carnegie Endowment for International Peace believes the organization is enriched and should be informed by a diverse array of perspectives.
-In 2023-2024, Carnegie welcomes a third application if at least one of the nominees is from a historically underrepresented group.
+Carnegie welcomes a third application if at least one of the nominees is from a historically underrepresented group.

 Salary and Housing: The annual salary is $45,000 subject to federal, state and local taxes.
 A generous benefits package is provided, including medical, dental and life insurance as well as vacation leave.
 In addition, Gaither Junior Fellows will be provided up to $1,500.00 in relocation support but are otherwise responsible for their own housing arrangements.